rtwksai/canvas/README.md

-# Canvas App
+# EveNFT

 ## Getting Started

-First you must compile and migrate the contracts
+First you must compile and migrate the contracts from this [Backend Repository](https://github.com/Dragonsa15/EveNFT-BackendSolidity/tree/staging)

 ```bash
 truffle develop